functionless/functionless/website/blog/2022-06-15-programmable-infrastructure.md

 ### Dependencies

-The `dependencies` are a list of all the service APIs the `Function` needs access to, for example - access to call `GetItem` on a specific DynamoDB `Table`, or `Invoke` another `Cloud Function`.
+The `dependencies` are a list of all the service APIs the `Function` needs access to, for example - to call `GetItem` on a specific DynamoDB `Table`, or `Invoke` another `Cloud Function`.
 This information is extracted by statically analyzing the Function's code with the TypeScript compiler and by (TODO) walking the `closureState` at synthesis time.

 Example: the below Function needs `DynamoDB::GetItem` access to the `Table`.